 Welcome to the Microgreens Podcast, episode number 26.
 Today, we’re going to be talking about lights.

-People spend a lot of time and energy and research looking into, "What are the best lights for microgreens?"
+People spend a lot of time and energy researching, “What are the best lights for microgreens?”

-So in this podcast, I want to just talk about my observations about using all different kinds of lights, and I've used a lot of them.
+So in this podcast, I want to just talk about my observations about using all kinds of lights, and I’ve used many of them.

 I’ve used 4,000K Home Depot shop lights.
 I’ve used those stupid octopus, or whatever kind of lights you want to call them.
 They’ve got the three strands, and they come off and they hang over the trays and they’re all purple.
 Don’t ever buy those.
 The one thing you’re going to get out of this, I’m going to tell you things not to buy.
 And as far as recommendations, I’m going to tell you a lot of things that you can use.

 But, back to the lights.
 I’ve used those really cheap, off of Amazon, Chinese, 6,500K, and I’ll talk about what the K value means later, shop lights.
 On my larger setups, I now use Barrina tube lights.